eekosystems/deepgem/README.md

 # export GEMINI_BIN="gemini"                  # custom path to gemini
 ```

+## Setup Issues & Fixes

+### Windows Unicode/Emoji Display Issues
+- **Fixed:** UTF-8 encoding is automatically set for Windows consoles
+- If you see garbled characters, the fix is already included

+### NPM Not Found on Windows
+- **Fixed:** Automatically detects `npm.cmd` on Windows
+- If Node.js is installed but npm isn't found, run: `winget install OpenJS.NodeJS`

+### The 'dg' Command
+- Created by `quickinstall.bat` or manually copy `dg.bat` to your PATH
+- Makes coding assistance super simple - just `dg "your request"`

 ## Notes
 - DeepSeek API is OpenAI-compatible; model IDs: `deepseek-chat` (non-thinking) and `deepseek-reasoner` (thinking).
 - Streaming is enabled by default for DeepSeek (use `--no-stream` to disable).
-- The router sends “code/tooling” prompts to Gemini CLI, long or “think step by step” prompts to DeepSeek Reasoner, and everything else to DeepSeek Chat.
+- The router sends "code/tooling" prompts to Gemini CLI, long or "think step by step" prompts to DeepSeek Reasoner, and everything else to DeepSeek Chat.

 ## Development